Ascent vs. Debt Payoff Planner: Which Debt App Should You Use?

 BNPL Awareness

 If you have buy-now-pay-later balances from Affirm, Klarna, or Afterpay, Ascent tracks promotional deadlines and warns you before deferred interest kicks in.
 This is a niche feature, but if you carry BNPL debt, it’s valuable.
-Debt Payoff Planner treats all debts the same — there’s no concept of a promotional period.
+Debt Payoff Planner treats all debts the same, with no concept of a promotional period.

 Where Debt Payoff Planner Stands Out